freelin-hummel/lancer-enhanced-journal/README.md

 ![monks-enhanced-journal](/screenshots/objectives.png)

-When the Notes tool is selected, players can view the objectives of any In Progress quests.
+When the Notes tool is selected, players can view the objectives of any In Progress missions.

 ![monks-enhanced-journal](/screenshots/quest2.png)

-You can also set the rewards that are gained by completing this quest.
+You can also set the rewards that are gained by completing this mission.
 To add an item, drag the item icon on the journal page.
 You can also drag an item off this list, onto an actor and it will register which actor that item has been handed off to.

 ### Checklist